Jaimilit/beyond-the-barbell/README.md

 Logout page: Logging out of the account is done through the menu, after which the user is redirected to the logout page where they must confirm their desire to log out of the account.
 After a successful logout, the user is returned to the home page.

 Products page: A user can view all the products offered and sort through the products offered.
 Can sort by category, rating, & price.
+Users can also use the search feature as well.

 Train With Us: There are two options here: Memberships & Personal training sessions.
 Memberships to purchase are 3, 6, & 12 months, while a user can purhcase personal training sessions in 1, 5, or 10 sessions.

-Competitions: You must be logged in to join a competition, but here users can see which competitions they are join.
+Competitions: You must be logged in to join a competition, but here users can see which competitions they can join.
 They can also view and delete their competitions as well.

 Connect With Us: Here users have a few different views: Contact Us, Reviews, Newsletter & Private Policy.
 The contact us page the user can complete a form to contact us.
 The reviews page a user can view personal training reviews and write their own review which will be approved by admin prior to posting.
 Users can also sign up for a newsletter, as well as view the private policy statement.

-Facebook Page: Created for this project aimed at continued growth of the website.
+Facebook Page: Created for this project aimed at continued growth and promotion of the website.

 # Wireframes